mpsonntag/snippets/notes/projects/gin_deployment_test/README.md

 a full test setup of a GIN server and a GIN CLI set up to work with the GIN instances.

+Test that the normal client commands are working

 ```bash
 mkdir gintest
 cd gintest